top of page

 To Test or Not to Test

 As you make your college lists, be sure to read and pay attention to all of the information regarding standardized tests on the colleges’ websites.
-Personalized planning can make testing and the entire admissions process far more manageable, and we are here to help!
+Each school has its own requirements, and understanding these can help you navigate the admissions process more effectively.

 College Path NW * info@collegepathnw.com * (503) 758-5613 * (503) 901-0059